Sam Houston Math, Science, and Technology Center: Rating

-Sam Houston, with Jack Yates High School and Kashmere High School, are the three high schools in Houston ISD that were consistently low-performing in test scores from 2001 to 2004.
+Sam Houston High School, with Jack Yates High School and Kashmere High School, were the three high schools in Houston ISD that were consistently low-performing in test scores from 2001 to 2004.
 Because of this problem, there were movements to have the state or another organization take over the schools for a period so the test scores will be at acceptable levels.
-While Yates got an acceptable rating in 2005, Houston and Kashmere continued to get unacceptable ratings.
-Abelardo Saavedra, the superintendent of HISD, described Houston as being "close" to getting an acceptable rating.
-In August 2006 the school learned that it again got an unacceptable rating from the Texas Education Agency.
-HISD threatened to close Sam Houston.
-Sam Houston was not closed and it received another unacceptable rating from the TEA.
+While Yates received an acceptable rating in 2005, SHMSTC and Kashmere continued to receive unacceptable ratings.
+Abelardo Saavedra, then superintendent of HISD, described SHHS was "close" to receiving an acceptable rating.
+In August 2006, the school learned that it again got an unacceptable rating from the Texas Education Agency.
+HISD threatened to close SHHS.
+SHHS was not closed and it received another unacceptable rating from the TEA in 2007.
 Houston ISD, stated that the board would consider spending $300,000 to find a method to improve Sam Houston's marks from the TEA.

-In 2008 the Texas Education Agency Commissioner Robert Scott ordered the closure of Sam Houston; the Houston Chronicle said that HISD would likely replace 75% of the teachers and change the name of the school.
-The campus now houses Sam Houston Math, Science, and Technology Center for 2010–2012 and a ninth grade academy.
-The administration hopes that the changes would cause Sam Houston to get an acceptable rating.
+In 2008 the Texas Education Agency Commissioner Robert Scott ordered the closure of SHHS; the Houston Chronicle said that HISD would likely replace 75% of the teachers and change the name of the school.
+The campus housed Sam Houston Math, Science, and Technology Center beginning 2010–2012 and a ninth grade academy.
+The administration hopeds that the changes would help the school achieve an acceptable rating.

 In 2007, an Associated Press/Johns Hopkins University study referred to Sam Houston as a "dropout factory" where at least 40% of the entering freshman class does not make it to their senior year.